radeonxray/UFO-Exam/README.md

 ![alt_text](/BlogAssignment/tsTypeAnnotation.png)

-_Picture E: The code above is a very simple example that shows how variables are mutable in JavaScript_
+_Picture 5: The code above is a very simple example that shows how variables are mutable in JavaScript_

 ![alt_text](/BlogAssignment/tsTypeex.png)

-_Picture F: The same JavaScript code as previously shown, but with errors due to being type-checked by TypeScript._
+_Picture 6: The same JavaScript code as previously shown, but with errors due to being type-checked by TypeScript._